-More information can be found in the School's 'Guidelines for homework and study' available from CCGS World under Governance.
+More information can be found in the School's 'Guidelines for study and homework' available from CCGS World under Governance (Policies).

 Students are often required to attach a bibliography to assignments and incorporate in-text referencing.
 The School uses the American Psychological Association (APA) Referencing System.